Materials-Consortia/OPTIMADE/optimade.md

 Unset properties MUST NOT be returned in the response, unless explicitly requested in the search query.

-Any comparisons involving unset properties MUST be evaluated as false, i.e. by definition the value of 'null' is outside of any defined search range.
+Any comparisons involving unset properties MUST be evaluated as false, i.e. by definition the value of null is outside of any defined search range.

 If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with null values for this property.
-These properties MUST be set to the JSON 'null' value in the response.
+These properties MUST be set to null in the response.

 Entries with unset or set property values can be filtered out of the response using:
 ```